alastor0325/autoplay-shield-study/docs/TESTPLAN.md

 ### User interface changed

-We have five different testing branches,
+We have four different testing branches,
 1. `control`
-2. `allow-and-notRemember`
+2. `block`
-3. `deny-and-notRemember`
+3. `allow-and-remember`
-4. `allow-and-remember`
+4. `allow-and-notRemember`
-5. `deny-and-remember`

-In control branch, we would enable autoplay by default.
+In `control` branch, we would enable autoplay by default.
 It won't have any interface changed.

+In `block` branch, we would block autoplay by default, autoplay could happen only after user activates sites.

-In other 4 branches, we would show the doorhanger to ask user whether they want to allow the site autoplay.
-Each testing branch has different options layout.
+In `allow-and-remember`, we would show the doorhanger and the check box is checked by default.

-Eg. In the branch `allow-and-notRemember`, the default option of the doorhanger would be "Allow autoplay" and the checkbox "remember this decision" is not checked.
+In `allow-and-notRemember`, we would show the doorhanger and the check box is not checked by default.

 ### Functionality

 We would collect three different information,

 1. counts : the data about user visited sites and the amount of autoplay sites
 2. prompt : about the options user clicked on the doorhanger
 3. setting : when user changed the autoplay setting in about:preference page.

 ### Do these tests

 ####  How to observe the log
 see the log from `Tools > Web Developer > Browser Console`

 #### How to observe the telemetry
 1. open page "about:telemetry"
 2. clicking "main" and then it would show a popup menu
 3. choose "Archived ping data" in ping data source, choose "block-autoplay" in ping type